customerio/customerio-python/README.md

 Only the id field is used to identify the customer here.
 Using an existing id with a different email (or any other attribute) will update/overwrite any pre-existing values for that field.

+Note: If you use a different id but an email string that already exists for another Person, then no new Person will be created.

 You can pass any keyword arguments to the `identify` and `track` methods.
 These kwargs will be converted to custom attributes.